jooby-project/jooby/md/working-with-data.md

     curl 'Accept: application/xml' http://localhost:8080/

 In general, you hardly will use **produces** in your routes.
-It is been created to give you more control on your routes and (more or less) explicitly document what is acceptable for your route.
-In real life, you won't use it too much but it will depends on your app requirements.
+It has been created to give you more control on your routes and (more or less) explicitly document what is acceptable for your route.
+In real life, you won't use it too much but it will depend on your app requirements.

 Another small advantage of using **produces** is that the ```406``` response can be detected early (at the time a route is resolved) and not lazily (at the time you ask for type conversion).